Unit 2: EDA Modeling

 Numeric variables

-examine the univariate distributions of your numeric variables.
-Use map() to iterate through all numeric variables and create a plot_grid in a single piped chain.
+First examine the univariate distributions of your numeric variables.
+While you can use multiple strategies to examine these data (quantitative and visual), you must also use map() to iterate through all numeric variables and create a plot_grid in a single piped chain.
+Describe what you discover about your data.

-# only need one of these.
-Which do you prefer?
+# You only need one of these -- which do you prefer?

 data_trn |> plot_freqpoly("sale_price") # frequency polygon